-Neapolitan Ricotta and Pasta Pie (Pastiera Napoletana) is a tasty sweet pasta pie that is traditionally made for Easter.
-Made with thin long pasta, ricotta, eggs, milk, and sugar, and it is infused with cinnamon, vanilla, and citrus zest, it is a relatively cheap and easy recipe.
-Enjoy for your breakfast or as a snack or dessert.
+Neapolitan Ricotta and Pasta Pie is a traditional sweet pasta pie made for Easter in Naples.
+Prepared with thin pasta, ricotta, eggs, milk, and sugar, and infused with cinnamon, vanilla, and bright citrus zest, this dessert sits somewhere between a baked custard and a cheesecake – comforting, aromatic, and wonderfully old-fashioned.

-Hey folks, how are you doing?
-I hope this week has been treating you well, and you are ready for the weekend.
-Myself?
-Well, as always, I was ready as of Monday, 9 am :)
+Hey folks — how are you doing?
+I hope this week has been treating you well and that you’re ready for the weekend.
+As for me, well… I’m usually ready by Monday at 9 a.m. 🙂

 Jacqui (the Pasta Project author) suggests cutting it into six large squares.
 But I personally liked small pieces – so convenient to grab one or two each time you pass the kitchen :)